slatedocs/slate/source/index.html.md

 }
 ```

-This endpoint create an unique webhook callback url into your business.
+This endpoint create an request to Snappy when a tracking need modify information, report abuse, etc..

 ### HTTP Request